 The vest is lined in mesh, adding a more lightweight layer between the bulk of the pockets and allowing for a more comfortable experience.

-I like the location of this storage area because it provides a perfect counterweight to all the tackle that will be packed in the front pockets.
-I also like the overstitching, it not only looks cool but it makes the vest even stronger.
+We like the location of this storage area because it provides a perfect counterweight to all the tackle that will be packed in the front pockets.
+I also like the overstitching, it not only looks cool but it makes the vest even strong.

 This vest does not have as many bells and whistles as some other models on the market.
 Featuring two double front pockets with a few assorted zippers.
 The material is new age and friction resistant, being kept together with sturdy stitching.
 There is no belt strap on this vest, making it a lighter weight option than those that have one.
 Although simple, it still has enough spaces for all your tackle, even featuring easy to reach pockets for a cell phone.